Why does Canada have a Senate?

 Not to operate as a chamber of “sober second thought,” in John D. MacDonald’s deathless words.
 Senators have almost no legislative or political function, which, I would like to emphasize, is as it should be.
 They are an unelected body of party hacks who have been placed in comfortable public sinecures, and as such should not be allowed to meddle in the political process.
 The Senate is a body modeled after the British House of Lords, which itself has no place in a modern democracy.

 In all fairness, I think most senators realize this.
 And they do a good job of doing nothing.
-Claire Hoy’s Nice Work did a good job exposing their uselessness years ago.
+Claire Hoy’s Nice Work exposed their uselessness years ago.

 Even if you do see the Senate as having a function, the idea that the dirty rabble of democracy needs to be guided over by a wealthy and paternalistic Establishment was a fossilized notion already in 1867.
 The United States Constitution originally had senators elected by state legislatures — which, while indirect, was at least a notionally democratic process — up until 1913, when the Seventeenth Amendment provided for their direct election by the people.
 In other words, the American system was always more progressive than the one our own Constitution provided for (drafted over 70 years later), and was still considered politically out of date before the outbreak of the First World War.
 Meanwhile, we’ve thought it best to keep with the old ways.